statOmics/tradeSeq/.github/ISSUE_TEMPLATE/other-issues.md

 ---
 name: Other issues
-about: Blank template for anything else
+about: Blank template for anything else.
 title: ''
 labels: ''
 assignees: ''